venkateshyekula/venkateshyekula/README.md

 - 👀 I’m interested in learning SharePoint Framework and Angular
 - 🌱 I’m currently learning SharePoint Framework and Angular
 - 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me the people
+- 📫 How to reach the people

 <!---
 venkateshyekula/venkateshyekula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.